Palais du Louvre – A Royal Residence Turned into the World’s Best Museum

 8. The Ministry of State’s Ceremonial Apartments (Richelieu Wing)

-Wrongly named the Napoleon III Apartments, these rooms and halls were built between 1852 and 1857 for the Ministry of State during the Second Empire.
-These apartments were built for hosting VIPs like heads of state, not for Napoleon III himself.
+Wrongly named the Napoléon III Apartments, these Louvre Palace rooms and halls were built between 1852 and 1857 for the Ministry of State during the Second Empire.
+These apartments were built for hosting VIPs like heads of state, not for Napoléon III himself.

-The construction works were supervised by Napoleon III himself, who lived in the Tuileries Palace.
-Particularly impressive are the main saloon and the big dining room.
+The construction works were supervised by Napoléon III himself, who lived in the Tuileries Palace.
+Particularly impressive are the main saloon and the dining room.

 9. The Louvre Glass Pyramid

-The Louvre Pyramid is the museum’s main entrance since its opening in 1989 and the symbol of the Louvre.
-The Pyramid is also very appreciated by photographers in Paris, and some of the best views of Paris have the Louvre Pyramid as the main object.
+The Louvre Pyramid is the Museum’s main entrance since its opening in 1989 and the symbol of the Louvre.
+The Glass Pyramid is also very appreciated by photographers in Paris, and some of the best views of Paris have the Louvre Pyramid as the main object.

-And there you have it, the list of the best of the Louvre inside.
-What is your favourite room in the Palais du Louvre?
+And there you have it, the best rooms and halls inside the Louvre Palace.
+What are your favourite ones?

 Some interesting articles in the blog